 Creating a content calendar will keep your process moving forward and avoid the gridlock that often occurs when multiple people are involved in content creation.

-Types of content calendars
+Types of Content Calendars

+Before we can teach you how to create a content calendar, you’ll want to decide on the type that’s right for you.
 Not all content calendars are created equal.
 The type of calendar you need depends on several factors, including the size and structure of your team, your content workflow, and the types of content you create.

 Here are a few of the most common content calendar types: